 The position for consumers who were sent a final response on or before 27 November 2009 or from 29 April 2010 was not affected – and the usual six month-time limit rule applied.
 Complaints about other matters (including those about PPI claims) are unaffected.

 A complaint can be "referred" to us after the financial business has issued its final response - or, in the absence of a final response letter, if we receive the complaint more than eight weeks after the consumer first complained to the financial business.
-Earlier contact between the consumer and us does not constitute a "referral".
+Earlier contact between the consumer and us does not constitute a "referral" for the purposes of the six-month time limit.

 To "refer"' a complaint, it is not necessary for the consumer to provide us with all the details of their complaint - nor must we have received a completed complaint form (although we will ask the consumers to complete a complaint form before we start our investigation).